dedalusmax/live-auction/README.md

 # Live Auction
-An WebRTC Proof-of-concept project in Angular 4 CLI
+A WebRTC Proof-of-concept project developed in Angular 4 CLI, using Node.js and socket.io as a signalling server.

 ## The Concept